 Supportive Apartment Living

-Each building has an on-site property manager.
-The manager resides in one of the units in order to provide support to our tenants so they continue to live independently in the community as a good neighbor.
+Each building has an on-site property supervisor.
+The supervisor resides in one of the units in order to provide support to our tenants so they continue to live independently in the community as a good neighbor.

 Today we have 74 apartment units in Madison and surrounding areas.